Fair Housing

 Discriminatory Actions

-Refusing to Rent or Lease
+Refusing to rent or lease

 - Denying an application based on a protected class